 Vidhya Ananthakrishnan is the Co-Founder and Managing Director of Catalyze Justice.
 In this role, she oversees CJ’s partnerships with different organizations across the field, guides CJ’s narrative change and communications work, and helps lead development and finance, and operations.
 Prior to starting CJ, she directed the Columbia Justice Lab’s youth justice portfolio for 5 ½ years and supported the establishment of Youth Correctional Leaders for Justice (YCLJ).
 Earlier in her career, she led youth justice reform efforts at the Vera Institute of Justice, conducted program evaluations at the US Government Accountability Office (GAO), and worked as a youth advocate and organizer in NYC.

-Most recently, he was a Senior Manager at the Columbia Justice Lab.
-Prior to that Alex worked for multiple direct service nonprofits in New York City, volunteered as a teacher at the women’s jail on Riker’s Island, and was a Peace Corps Volunteer in Ukraine.
+Most recently, Alex was a Senior Manager at the Columbia Justice Lab.
+Prior to that heworked for multiple direct service nonprofits in New York City, volunteered as a teacher at the women’s jail on Riker’s Island, and was a Peace Corps Volunteer in Ukraine.
 He has a Master’s Degree in Nonprofit Management from The New School, and a BA from the University of Toronto.

 Our Partners